What’s the Difference Between a Full-Service Broker and a Discount Broker?

 Working with a full-service realtor is the right fit for most home sellers.
 It's the best way to guarantee that you have all the service and support you need to have a successful sale.

-Choosing an agent is an incredibly personal decision, so it pays to shop around!
-Interview agents from multiple brokerages so you can find the best realtor for your priorities and budget.
+Choosing an agent is incredibly personal, so it pays to shop around!
+Interview agents from multiple brokerages to find the best realtor for your priorities and budget.

 Related Articles